Knoblauchpilze/pge-app/README.md

 Both the tiles and pixels viewports are important and define respectively how much of the world will be visible and how zoomed-in the initial setup will be.

-In case the user wants to access more log messages or reduce the severity of logs produced by the app, it is easy to adjust the `raw.setLevel` call to not use `Debug` but another level.

 # Profiling

 A convenience script is provided in order to profile the app.
-This comes from [this](https://stackoverflow.com/questions/375913/how-can-i-profile-c-code-running-on-linux) topic.
+This comes from [this](https://stackoverflow.com/a/771005) answer (although the other answers are interesting as well).
 This requires a few things to be installed on the system:
 * [GIMP](https://doc.ubuntu-fr.org/gimp)
 * [valgrind](https://wiki.ubuntu.com/Valgrind)
 * [gprof2dot](https://github.com/jrfonseca/gprof2dot)